lospec/lospec-bot-v4/README.md

 - `filter` - an async function that checks if the message should trigger a response
 - `execute` - an async function that is called when the filter matches

+## Autocompletes

+Add an autocomplete that provides suggestions for command options.

+Add a file to the `./autocompletes` folder with a default export async function that takes the interaction as its first argument.
+The function should return an array of choices, either as strings or as objects with `{ name, value }` properties.
+The loader will handle formatting and calling `interaction.respond()` with the results (up to 25 entries).

+Autocompletes are loaded automatically from the `autocompletes` folder, similar to commands.
+You can use the same autocomplete in multiple commands by referencing its name.

+To use an autocomplete in a command, set the `autocomplete` property to `true` in the command option config, and make sure there is a corresponding autocomplete where the file name matches the option name.

 ## Data Storage

 To run the bot, you must have set up one of the two data storage options, explained above.
 Both options have identical APIs.